-So let me ask you; do you have faith?
-Faith in Christ?
-How do you know if you do?
-Is your life being affected by Christ's person and words?
-If not, then you may have an intellectual knowledge of Christ; but that will not save and transform you.
+Is your faith working?
+Is it producing the highest, safest and sweetest life?
 Pray that your faith "works" - that it is trusting and acting upon what you know about Christ.
 And how can you know if your faith is working?
 Are you growing in your affection and involvement with the body of Christ?
 And, how are you responding to others; to other believers; to the Lord?